Ferry Cross the Mersey (film)

-Ferry Cross the Mersey is a 1965 British musical film featuring Gerry and the Pacemakers.
-It is frequently considered to be their version of the Beatles' A Hard Day's Night.
+Ferry Cross the Mersey is a 1964 British musical film directed by Jeremy Summers and starring Gerry and the Pacemakers.
+It was written by David Franden from a story by Tony Warren.

-The film shows the story of art students Gerry and Fred Marsden, Les Maguire, and Les "Chad" Chadwick as they humorously try to navigate the Liverpool beat scene.
-After Gerry's girlfriend Dodie (Julie Samuel) helps the group enter a music competition, their instruments are misplaced but are ultimately found in time for them to take the stage and win the contest.
+The film tells the story of a group of art students as they humorously try to navigate the Liverpool beat scene.
+After the group enters a music competition, their instruments are misplaced but are ultimately found in time for them to take the stage and win the contest.

+It is frequently considered to be Gerry and the Pacemakers' version of the Beatles' A Hard Day's Night.

 Plot

-The film opens with Gerry and the Pacemakers stepping off a plane after returning from a trip to America ("It's Gonna Be Alright").
+The film opens with Gerry and the Pacemakers stepping off a plane after returning from a trip to America.
 They are greeted by screaming young fans who chase them down the street as they drive off.
 Once they are far enough from the crowd, the setting shifts to a scene of the group in the studio recording the song "It's Gonna Be Alright".

 The movie then goes back in time to before the band made it big.
 Gerry gives a monologue about living in Liverpool and meeting the band members overlaid on top of shots of children playing and mingling in the street.
 The band is shown playing "Why Oh Why?" at the Cavern Club to a screaming audience.
-The next day, Aunt Lil (Mona Washbourne) tries to wake Gerry up from bed with a cowbell.
+The next day, Aunt Lil tries to wake Gerry up from bed with a cowbell.
 To her surprise, he is already awake and listening to the radio.
 After checking the time, Gerry rushes out of bed and gets dressed in a fast-motion sequence before meeting his family for breakfast.
 After eating, he scooters off to catch the ferry ("All Quiet on the Mersey Front") where the rest of the band is waiting for him.
 They sing "Ferry Cross the Mersey" to the surrounding passengers.
 When the boat docks, they all scooter off to the art school.
 Before the art instructor enters the room and tells everyone to get to work, Dodie (Julie Samuel) reminds Gerry to come up with a good song to play at the beat competition.
 When the instructor leaves, the Pacemakers sing "Fall in Love".
 Once class ends, Dodie goes her separate ways as the group goes for lunch at a Chinese restaurant.
 As they wait for their food, they perform "This Thing Called Love".